willviles/Immerse/README.md

 ## Animations

 One of Immerse's key features is offering a clean, easy to read interface for creating animations and targeting them at devices, breakpoints and runtimes.

-Multiple GSAP animations can be set on one individual DOM element and each animation will be appropriately registered/removed by Immerse.js when its breakpoint declaration is met on window resize.
+Multiple animations can be set on the same DOM element and each animation will be appropriately registered/removed by Immerse.js when its breakpoint declaration is met on window resize.

 #### Configuring animation timelines